HaxeFlixel/flixel-docs/documentation/01_community/11-upgrade-guide.html.md

 #### Automatic find and replace

-A collection of most of the api name changes were collected for the [flixel-tools command line tool](/documentation/community/flixel-tools).
+A collection of most of the API name changes were collected for the [flixel-tools command line tool](/documentation/community/flixel-tools).
 You can see what it [replaces here](https://github.com/HaxeFlixel/flixel-tools/blob/dev/src/legacy/FindAndReplace.hx).

 To run the find and replace the command is simple: